 At the start of the new decade, Time Out’s e-commerce platform launched, allowing users to not just read about but book the best city experiences.
 In 2012, Time Out London became a free weekly magazine, distributed at Underground and rail stations: a move that made it London’s most widely read free magazine, and prompted New York, Chicago, Miami, Barcelona, Hong Kong and more Time Out cities to adopt the free distribution model.

 In 2014, Time Out Market Lisbon opened – a physical representation of Time Out, bringing the best of the city’s restaurants, bars and cultural experiences together under one roof, and pointing the way forward for a new era of expert curation.
-Time Out Group was listed on London's AIM stock exchange in 2016, trading under the ticker symbol ‘TMO’, to raise investment for future growth – a move led by Julio Bruno, Time Out Group CEO.
+Time Out Group was listed on London's AIM stock exchange June 14 2016, trading under the ticker symbol ‘TMO’, to raise investment for future growth.
 Further global expansion followed, with the acquisition or addition of Time Out franchisees in Australia, Spain, Hong Kong, Singapore and Seoul into the company’s owned-and-operated network of cities.

 Time Out covers from around the world.
 Chicago: Stephen Meierding.
 Barcelona: Diego Piccininno.
 Hong Kong: Phoebe Cheng

-Over 50 years since its foundation in London, Time Out has become a global media and entertainment brand influencing how tens of millions of people go out around the world, with content covering 315 cities in 58 countries.
+Over 50 years since its foundation in London, Time Out has become a global media and hospitality brand influencing how tens of millions of people go out around the world, with content covering 333 cities in 59 countries.